cherryblossom000/advent-of-code/2022/06/README.md

 However, because he's heard you have [significant](https://adventofcode.com/2016/day/6) [experience](https://adventofcode.com/2016/day/25) [dealing](https://adventofcode.com/2019/day/7) [with](https://adventofcode.com/2019/day/9) [signal-based](https://adventofcode.com/2019/day/16) [systems](../../2021/25), he convinced the other Elves that it would be okay to give you their one malfunctioning device - surely you'll have no problem fixing it.

-As if inspired by comedic timing, the device emits a few colorful sparks.
+As if inspired by comedic timing, the device emits a few <span title="The magic smoke, on the other hand, seems to be contained...
+FOR NOW!">colorful sparks</span>.

 To be able to communicate with the Elves, the device needs to **lock on to their signal**.
 The signal is a series of seemingly-random characters that the device receives one at a time.